- Partners Templates

 Step 1.
 Start with the basics

 Let’s kick things off with the easy stuff.
-The top section of the template is a space to fill in the details of your project – things like the project owner, team members, current status, and a brief description of how this project fits into your larger strategy.
+The top section of the template is a space to fill in information like the project owner, team members, current status, and a brief description of how this project fits into your larger strategy.

 One of the many great things about a project poster is that it’s a living document.
 Continue to update it as your project evolves so that everybody can see the most current project information.